qleet/user-docs/docs/getting-started.md

 curl -O https://raw.githubusercontent.com/qleet/tptctl/v0.2.1/sample/go-web3-workload.yaml
 ```

 You now have the workload config on your local filesystem.
-If you open the file
+If you open the file you'll
-you'll see it has a configuration for the three resources.
-Let's dig into what
-each of them represent:
+see it has a configuration for two resources.
+Let's dig into what each of them represent:

 ### Workload Definition